StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Genesis 1"
 page-title="Genesis 1:1 - What \"Beginning\" Is in View?"
 header-title="How did God exist before space and time?"
 %}}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-essence-of-god/#the-essence-of-god-is-being-he-is-the-great-i-am"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Essence of God"
+header-title="The essence of God is being.
+He is the Great I AM"
+%}}

+## Theophany {#theophany}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-essence-of-god/#q-we-say-god-dwells-in-this-unapproachable-light-that-no-one-has-seen-nor-ever-can-see-what-then-of-cases-in-scripture-where-people-seem-to-have-seen-god"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Essence of God"
+header-title="Q: We say God dwells in this unapproachable light that no one has seen nor ever can see.
+What then of cases in scripture where people seem to have \"seen God?\""
+%}}

 ## Translation {#translation}